DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-04-course-page-workshop.md

     href: https://miro.com/welcomeonboard/yADFg4XSksX2gQpJCVr1VMl8Q7hYYV0TaDUKObyCYuZp2Mam2b1K65efFUBhEY3b
 ---

-Members of the Find team participated in a workshop to collect ideas for course page improvement that address the needs of candidates, providers and the DfE.
+Members of the Find team participated in a workshop to collect ideas for course page improvements that address the needs of candidates, providers and the DfE.

 ## Who attended?